Roeeht/Agent_Messiah/docs/VOICE_CALLING_GUIDE.md

 ### 5. Add a Test Lead

-The project comes with 2 sample leads.
+The project comes with a few sample leads.
 To add your own:

 Edit `app/leads_store.py`: